 And now, let's explore the bridges!

 Now you know where the creek and tributaries go.
 People should know their local watersheds!
 You may be surprised the old bridges existed, and at first not believe.
 Use your imagination and have fun!
-We are counting on you to read the words, study the maps, and use you wits to realize where these places are or were in time.
+We are counting on you to read the words, study the maps, and use your wits to realize where these places are or were in time.

 Foot Bridge in Shadow Hills Apartment Complex